NuGet/Insights/README.md

 - Build a catalog index reader that uses range requests for perf

-- Add execution duration to CatalogIndexScan
+- Measure performance of each driver